mikics/gsoc-jupyterbook/submission.md

 kz/k0: (0.4658591947638973-1.885930953627917e-15j)
 ```

-The eigenvalue successfuly passes the verification step, and therefore it satisfies the mode equations (up to a certain threshold).

 ### Demo #4: Maxwell's equations for axisymmetric geometries

-The fourth demo shows how to solve Maxwell's equations for a simple three-dimensional axisymmetric geometry, i.e. a sphere.
+The fourth demo shows how to solve Maxwell's equations for a simple three-dimensional axisymmetric scattering structure, i.e. a sphere.
 Generally, solving three-dimensional electromagnetic problems is computationally expensive, and it may result in prohibitive memory and time requirements.
 However, if the three-dimensional geometry has an axisymmetry, the full wave problem can be decomposed in few two-dimensional problems, with an overall much lower computational cost.

 We start from the weak form for Maxwell's equations and PML equations: